These notes accompany the University of Oxford’s Undergraduate Admissions Statistics.

 The Data Source, Inclusions and Exclusions

-The views are based on data on all applications lodged via UCAS and received by the University by 15th October in a given application cycle.
-They can also contain a few late applications, in the case of extenuating circumstances.
+The views are based on all the applications made through UCAS by the 15 October deadline in a given year.
+They can also contain a few late applications, in rare cases of extenuating circumstances.

-Applications are for Undergraduate study only, and exclude those made via UCAS for Graduate Entry Medicine (UCAS course code A101).
+Applications are for Undergraduate study only, and exclude those for Graduate Entry Medicine (UCAS course code A101).

-The interactive reports contain data back to the 2007 UCAS Cycle.
+The interactive reports contain data back to applications made in 2006.

 When referring to a year, these reports refer to a UCAS cycle.
 This is the application cycle in which an application was made, and refers to the year of entry for the majority of those applying.
-E.g. applications made in the 2015 UCAS Cycle were made by 15th October 2014, for entry in October 2015 (majority), or deferred entry in October 2016 (minority).
+Eg applications made in the 2014 UCAS Cycle were made by 15 October 2013, for entry in October 2014 (majority), or deferred entry in October 2015 (minority).

 Throughout the interactive reports, it is possible to choose to view data for a particular UCAS Cycle (back to 2007), or a selection of three-year averages.